mikke89/RmlUiDoc/pages/faq.md

 ### How do I bind to events from C++/script?

-Use the AddEventListener function, passing in the name of the event you want to bind to (without the "on" prefix), the function to call and whether you want to bind in the capture phase or not.
+Use the AddEventListener function, passing in the `Rml::EventId` or the name of the event you want to bind to (without the "on" prefix), the function to call, and whether you want to bind in the capture phase or not.

 From C++: